-Businesses spend over $200 billion annually on digital advertising, with Facebook and Google Ads commanding the lion’s share of this spend?
+Businesses spend over $200 billion annually on digital advertising, with Facebook vs Google Ads commanding the lion’s share of this spend.
 These two platforms offer enormous potential for reaching customers, but deciding between them isn’t always straightforward.
 With so many options and features, it’s easy to get overwhelmed.
 But the right choice can transform your business—whether you’re trying to boost foot traffic for a local shop or scale an online audience.

-In this blog, we’ll take a deep dive into the real differences between Facebook and Google Ads.
+In this blog, we’ll take a deep dive into the real differences between Facebook vs Google Ads.
 You’ll learn about what each platform does best and which one might be the smarter choice for your business goals.

-The Key Difference: Intent vs Discovery
+The Key Difference of Facebook vs Google Ads: Intent vs Discovery

 Before diving into the details, it’s important to understand the fundamental difference between Google Ads and Facebook Ads.
 The primary distinction comes down to intent versus discovery.